Discover the heartbeat of

 From Formation to Flight

-36 years later, Malcom Yepa remains the group’s visionary leader, guiding Black Eagle Singers in exploring a style that is both innovative and deeply rooted in the traditions of his Pueblo People.
+37 years later, Malcom Yepa remains the group’s visionary leader, guiding Black Eagle Singers in exploring a style that is both innovative and deeply rooted in the traditions of his own Pueblo peoples and tribes across American Indian Country.
 Under his direction, Black Eagle Singers continue to earn international acclaim.

 The impact of Black Eagle Singers extends beyond performance; their award-winning albums, recognized by Grammy and Native American Music Awards wins, scores of notable achievements, and the highest honors represent a significant contribution to the State of New Mexico’s music legacy and Native America.
-Supported by the Yepa family’s younger musical talents and core members of the group, Cassandra Toledo and her brother Mark, Malcom’s commitment to fostering talent within the community has resulted in the mentorship of multi-generational singers, ensuring that the songs and stories of Native American culture are preserved for future generations.
+Supported by the Yepa family’s younger musical talents and core members of the group, Cassandra Yepa and her brother, Mark “Bear” Toledo, Malcom’s commitment to fostering talent within the community has resulted in the mentorship of multi-generational singers, ensuring that the songs and stories of Native American culture are preserved for future generations.

 Throughout their extensive travels, the Black Eagle Singers have proudly represented Jemez Pueblo, Indian Country, and the USA, earning respect and admiration around the world.
 The group’s original compositions have garnered numerous accolades, a testament to Malcom Yepa’s unwavering dedication to amplifying the voice, culture, and traditions of Native American peoples.